5 Noteworthy Historical Canadian Female Doctors and Leaders

 Dr. Maude Abbott is a trailblazer for women and advanced the knowledge of congenital heart disease on a global scale.
 Dr. Abbott was one of the first women to obtain a Bachelor of Arts from McGill University and was the only woman in her medical school class.

-She founded the Federation of Medical Women of Canada (FMWC), an influential force in the Canadian medical space that advocates on behalf of women physicians and women’s health – which is continuing to date with Dr. Gigi Osler acting as president.
+Dr. Abbott founded the Federation of Medical Women of Canada (FMWC), an influential force in the Canadian medical space that advocates on behalf of women physicians and women’s health.
+The FMWC continues to be active with Dr. Gigi Osler acting as president.

 She can further be recognized for her work in the cardiology space.
 In 1936, Dr. Abbott published “Atlas of Congenital Heart Disease,” a document that improved the understanding of the heart’s anatomy and built a foundation for many modern heart procedures performed today.